camping classroom decor

 Sensory Integration is Key: Beyond visual decor, incorporate smells (e.g., pine-scented air freshener used sparingly, or natural essential oils like cedar), sounds (nature soundscapes), and textures (bark rubbings, rough burlap).
 This multi-sensory approach deepens immersion.

 Student-Led Decor and Activities: Dedicate time for students to contribute their own ‘nature art’ or ‘camping stories’ to be displayed.
 This makes the theme a collaborative project, increasing student investment.
-For example, have them create paper lanterns or draw their favorite outdoor scene.
+For example, have them create paper lanterns or draw their favourite outdoor scene.

 use Technology: Use QR codes placed around the room that link to short videos of wildlife, virtual tours of national parks, or campfire songs.
 This blends the traditional theme with modern learning tools.